Memorandum updated and signed March 3, 2020.

 The Ute Indian Tribe's goals are two-fold: first, to build genuine respect and understanding of the Tribe's history, culture and contributions to the state (past, current and future); and second, to have the University assist tribal members in helping their children lead healthy lives and be prepared to pursue a college education.

-In addition, the University will devote human and financial resources toward the Utes and other American Indians to encourage, inspire and support tribal youth to lead healthy lives and to pursue post-secondary education.
+In addition, the University will devote human and financial resources toward the Ute Indians and other American Indians to encourage, inspire and support tribal youth to lead healthy lives and to pursue post-secondary education.

 III.
 AREAS OF UNDERSTANDING

-- Widely disseminating Standards for Appropriate Fan Behavior to students, athletic fans, campus groups and the broader community.
+- Widely disseminating Standards for Appropriate behavior to students, athletic fans, campus groups and the broader community.
 The Tribe shall have the opportunity to review and comment on such materials before they are disseminated.

 - Supporting and promoting campus events to raise awareness of American Indian culture, such as the annual campus Powwow and Native American Month.

-- The University shall appoint, with approval from the Utah Tribal Leaders Council, a Special Advisor to the President on Native American Affairs.
+- The University shall appoint, with approval from the Ute Tribal Business Committee, a Special Advisor to the President on Native American Affairs.
 The advisor will serve in an unpaid, part-time capacity to function as a liaison between the tribal leaders and University to address issues related to the University that may arise from time to time.

-- The Utah Tribal Leaders Council shall appoint at least two members to the advisory board of the American Indian Resource Center.
-In addition, the Utah Tribal Leaders Council will be invited to an annual meeting with the University President and other senior University administrators.
+- The Ute Tribal Business Committee shall appoint at least two members to the advisory board of the American Indian Resource Center.
+In addition, the Ute Tribal Business Committee will be invited to an annual meeting with the University President and other senior University administrators.

-- As described in the “Maintenance of the Agreement” below, a joint committee composed of four members – two appointed by the Ute Indian Tribal Business Committee and two appointed by the University of Utah – will serve in an advisory capacity to the President.
+- As described in the VII "Maintenance of the Agreement" below, the Task Force composed of four members-two appointed by the Ute Tribal Business Committee and two appointed by the University of Utah - will serve in an advisory capacity to the President.

-The University agrees to work with the Ute Indian Tribe to create enrichment and educational opportunities for Ute Tribal Member youth, both in Ft.
-Duchesne and on the University campus, as appropriate and possible, including programs and activities as mutually agreed upon, such as the following:
+- The University agrees to work with the Ute Indian Tribe to create enrichment and educational opportunities for Ute Indian Tribal Member youth, both on the Reservation and on the University campus, as appropriate and possible, including programs and activities as mutually agreed upon, such as the following:

 - Consistent with NCAA regulations, an annual opportunity for Tribal member youth to attend University of Utah sporting events and practices and meet players as a motivational outreach for the students.

-- Honoring Ute Tribal Members through a Ute Tribe-designated design that will be incorporated into team uniforms at one home game annually in recognition of Native American Heritage Month.
+- Honoring Ute Indian Tribal Members through a Ute Indian Tribe designated design that will be incorporated into team uniforms at one home game annually in recognition of Native American Heritage Month.
 In addition, the Tribe shall have the right to have its Honor Guard bear the flags at the opening ceremony at one home game during Native American Heritage Month.